FROM FEAR TO TRUST

-We hear so many words telling us to just “trust God more,” but is it really that easy?
+We hear so many words telling us to simply “trust God more,” but is it that easy?
 When the foundations of our lives have spun off-kilter, what then?
 How can trust be considered from a place of such upset?
-Is there really a way to go from fear to trust?
+Is there a way to go from fear to trust?

 The definition of “trust” in the Cambridge-English Dictionary is “to believe that someone is good and honest and will not harm you, or that something is safe and reliable.”

-Ah-ha.
+Ah-ha!
 There is the real crux of the matter.
 Our trust is based upon the ONE we have been asked to trust.
-When that object of trust is the God of the Universe, how can we believe that He is good and honest and reliable?
+When that object of trust is the God of the universe, how can we believe He is good, honest, and reliable?
 We can find the answers in His Word, the Word He has given us to show us how faithful he is.

-The fear that paralyzes us can be turned to trust when we meet the One who is utterly trustworthy.
+The fear that paralyzes us can be turned into trust when we meet the utterly trustworthy One.
 Our prayers can become the very places where our fear is transformed into trust.

 Will you join us today as we give those fears over to Him?